-- (a) This [act] applies to the following property [of a spouse], without regard to how the property is titled or held: - 42 [Reporter's Note: The Style Committee has suggested deletion of the phrase "of a
+- (a) This [act] applies to the following property of a spouse, without regard to how the - 43 property is titled or held:

-1 spouse" as redundant.
-2 (1) if a decedent was domiciled in this state at the time of death: 3 (A) all or a proportionate part of each item of personal property, wherever 4 located, that was community property under the law of the jurisdiction where the decedent or the 5 surviving spouse of the decedent was domiciled when the property was acquired or became 6 community property; 7 (B) income, rent, profit, appreciation, or other increase: 8 (i) derived from or traceable to property described in subparagraph 9 (A); or 10 (ii) characterized as community property under the law of the 11 jurisdiction where the decedent or the surviving spouse of the decedent was domiciled when it 12 was earned; and 13 (C) property traceable to property described in subparagraph (A) or (B); 14 and 15 (2) regardless of whether a decedent was domiciled in this state at the time of 16 death : 5 17 (A) all or a proportionate part of each item of real property located in this 18 state which was traceable to community property or acquired with community property under the 19 law of the jurisdiction where the decedent or the surviving spouse of the decedent was domiciled 20 when the property was acquired or became community property; 21 (B) income, rent, profit, and appreciation, or other increase, derived from 22 property described in subparagraph (A).
-23 (b) This [act] does not apply to property that:
+1 (1) if a decedent was domiciled in this state at the time of death: 2 (A) all or a proportionate part of each item of personal property, wherever 3 located, that was community property under the law of the jurisdiction where the decedent or the 4 surviving spouse of the decedent was domiciled when the property was acquired or became 5 community property after acquisition; 6 (B) income, rent, profit, appreciation, or other increase: 7 (i) derived from or traceable to property described in subparagraph 8 (A); or 9 (ii) characterized as community property under the law of the 10 jurisdiction where the decedent or the surviving spouse of the decedent was domiciled when it 11 was earned; and 12 (C) property traceable to property described in subparagraph (A) or (B); 13 and 14 (2) regardless of whether a decedent was domiciled in this state at the time of 15 death: 16 (A) all or a proportionate part of each item of real property located in this 17 state traceable to community property or acquired with community property under the law of the 18 jurisdiction where the decedent or the surviving spouse of the decedent was domiciled when the 19 property was acquired or became community property after acquisition; 20 (B) income, rent, profit, appreciation, or other increase, derived from 21 property described in subparagraph (A).
+22 (b) This [act] does not apply to property that: 23 (1) spouses have partitioned or reclassified; or

-1 (1) has been partitioned between spouses have partitioned or reclassified by 2 spouses; or 3 (2) is the subject ofto a waiver of rights granted by this [act].
+(2) is the subject of a waiver of rights granted by this [act].

 This section makes the act applicable to spouses who were formerly domiciled in a community property jurisdiction.
 The term "jurisdiction" is used, rather than the narrower term "state," to be clear that this act would apply to a spouse who was domiciled in foreign jurisdictions where community property may be acquired.
 Moreover, this act is applicable whenever a spouse was domiciled at any time in the past in a community property jurisdiction, has acquired property there, and has moved to another jurisdiction.
-Thus, if A and B were married in state X (a community property state) and acquired property there, but then moved to state Y (a non-community property state) prior to moving again to state Z (also a non-community property state) where A eventually dies, state Z should apply this act to the property acquired by A and B in state X.
+Thus, if A and B were married in state X (a community property state) and acquired personal property there, but then moved to state Y (a non-community property state) prior to moving again to state Z (also a non-community property state) where they acquired real property before A eventually dieds, state Z should apply this act to the property acquired by A and B in state X and state Z.